How To Get A Tennessee Certificate of Resale [2023 Guide]

 Sellers are not required to accept resale certificates for the sale of tax free purchases, however, most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
 In most cases, they will be able to get a credit for the sales taxes when filing their Tennessee sales tax return.

 What steps should a business take to accept a resale certificate?

 When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Tennessee sales taxes on the seller.

 Before accepting a resale certificate, a seller should:

 – Review the resale certificate to make sure it is completely filled out.

-- Verify the purchaser’s Tennessee Sales and Use Tax Certificate is valid by visiting the Tennessee Taxpayer Access Point and select “Look Up Information”
+– Verify the purchaser’s Tennessee Sales and Use Tax Certificate is valid by visiting the Tennessee Taxpayer Access Point and then select “Look Up Information”

 – Sellers are also responsible for examining the certificate and evaluating whether the goods sold are reasonably consistent with the purchaser’s line of business.
 For example, if the buyer’s business is a car dealership, but they want to purchase office supplies tax-free, the seller should investigate further.